Facebook won’t remove posts claiming COVID-19 is human-made

-Facebook saysit will no longer remove claims that COVID-19 is human-made or manufactured “in light of ongoing investigations into the origin of COVID-19 and in consultation with public health experts.”
+(AP) — Facebook says it will no longer remove claims that COVID-19 is human-made or manufactured “in light of ongoing investigations into the origin of COVID-19 and in consultation with public health experts.”

 There is rising pressure worldwide to investigate the origins of the pandemic, including the possibility that it came from a lab.
 Since the pandemic began, Facebook has been changing what it allows on the topic and what it bans.
 In February, it announced a host of new claims it would be prohibiting — including that COVID-19 was created in a Chinese lab.
 Other claims it added at the time included the false notion that vaccines are not effective or that they are toxic.